Floofies/Differentia.js/README.md

 isContainer|Boolean|Indicates if the current item of the enumeration is an Object or Array. isFirst|Boolean|Indicates if the current item of the enumeration is the first item to be enumerated. isLast|Boolean|Indicates if the current item of the enumeration is the last item to be enumerated. iterations|Number|A number indicating how many items have been enumerated in the current Object/Array.
-Gets reset to `0` upon each traversal. length|Number|The total number of enumerable properties/elements of the current Object/Array being enumerated. noIndex|Boolean|Indicates if a search index was not given.
-If `true`, then `search` is set to `subject`. traverse|Boolean|Indicates if the current item of enumeration should be traversed later. tuple|Object|An Object containing all Objects being traversed in parallel.
+Gets reset to `0` on each traversal. length|Number|The total number of enumerable properties/elements of the current Object/Array being enumerated. noIndex|Boolean|Indicates if a search index was not given.
+If `true`, then `search` is equal/assigned to `subject`. traverse|Boolean|Indicates if the current item of enumeration should be traversed. tuple|Object|An Object containing all Objects being traversed in parallel.

 The `tuple` object contains the following properties: